STAMP-project/docs-forum/README.md

 technologies relative to the project, feedback, etc.

-# STAMP - Software Testing AMPlification - tools #
+# STAMP - Software Testing AMPlification #
 The main STAMP tools are presented in the following map:
 ![STAMP tools in DevOps](docs/images/devops_stamp_tools.png)
 You can find them all on our github: